The ‘guarantee’ question

 - We deal with you fairly, courteously and honestly.
 We follow Canadian law to the letter;

-- We charge (and remit) all applicable fees and taxes that apply to your application and our services, and fully account for your money according to the rules and regulations of the Immigration Consultants of Canada Regulatory Council.
+- We charge (and remit) all applicable fees and taxes that apply to your application and our services, and fully account for your money according to the rules and regulations of the College of Immigration and Citizenship Consultants.
 In other words, nothing is ‘under-the-table,’ and everything is clear, above-board and legal;

 - Ultimately, the success of your application to be able to visit Canada, work in Canada, do business in Canada; or study in Canada depends on the quality of what you bring to the application.